Decaying dark matter: the case for a deep X-ray observation of Draco: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Dima Iakubovskiy and Jeroen Franse for reading the manuscript and for collaboration on X-ray data analysis and on estimates of sensitivity of future observations.
-We would also like to thank Christoph Weniger for useful comments.
+We would like to thank Dima Iakubovskyi and Jeroen Franse for reading the manuscript and for collaboration on X-ray data analysis and on estimates of sensitivity of future observations.
+We would also like to thank Christoph Weniger for useful comments, and the anonymous referee for a careful reading of the text and helpful suggestions.
 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, and STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.
 This work is part of the D-ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 GB acknowledges support from the European Research Council through the ERC Starting Grant WIMPs Kairos.